ranky/media-bundle/README.md

 ## Advantages

+* One of the advantages of using this bundle is that it is compatible with any Symfony project, whether using EasyAdmin or any other content management system.
+This means it can easily be integrated into your existing project without having to worry about compatibility issues.
 * The interface is built with React, not jQuery, which means it is more modern and efficient.
 * File resizing and compression is handled on the server side (admin), not endorsed to the client, which saves resources and improves performance.
 * The interface is inspired by WordPress, a widely-used and well-respected platform, which means it is user-friendly and reliable.